lobrylab/PitViper/README.md

 | guide_A.2   | element_A | 354 | 234 | 852 | 546 | 64  | 452 |

 ### Example Dataset to test PitViper

+Test dataset consisting of:
+    - a count matrix: test_counts.tsv
+    - a design file: design.tsv
-Test dataset consisting of a count matrix, an associated design file and a list of control features can be found in PitViper/resources/example/ folder.
+    - a list of control features: negative_controls.txt

+can be found in [Git](https://github.com/lobrylab/PitViper/tree/master/PitViper/resources/example/) folder.

 These files can be used to test proper PitViper functionning.

 ## PitViper CLI